Diablo5G/ELK-Stack-Project/README.md

 This step is to restrict access to the ELK VM using Azure's network security groups (NSGs).
 We need to add public IP address to a whitelist, just as we did when clearing access to jump box.

-Go to Network Security Group to config your host IP to Kibana as follow
+Go to Network Security Group to config our host IP to Kibana as follow

 ![Docker InboundSecRules output](https://github.com/Diablo5G/ELK-Stack-Project/blob/main/Resources/Images/Docker%20InboundSecRules%20output.png)